zzhaobraze/rb-snowflake-client/README.md

   "snowflake-user",                                     # Your snowflake user "some_warehouse",                                     # The name of your warehouse to use by default "some_database",                                      # The name of the database in the context of which the queries will run
+  "some_schema",                                        # The name of the default schema "pass_phrase",                                        # passphrase for private key
   max_connections: 12,                                  # Config options can be passed in
   connection_timeout: 45,                               # See below for the full set of options
   query_timeout: 1200,                                  # how long to wait for queries, in seconds